liangqing/syncrypto/README.rst

 * ``match``, match by glob, for example, "\*.md" matches all files end with "md"
 * ``regexp``, perform a regular expression match

+The unit of value in ``size`` rules are "byte" by default, you can also use "K", "M" "G", for example specify the value "2K" means 2046 bytes

+The format of value in ``ctime``, ``mtime`` is "%Y-%m-%d %H:%M:%S"

 Change the password
 -------------------